 We created York Teaching Hospital Facilities Management Limited Liability Partnership (YTHFM) as a subsidiary of our Trust.
-It has a workforce of over 1,000 people, providing a range of estates and support services, such as catering, cleaning, portering and security.
+It has a workforce of over 1,000 people providing a range of estates and support services, such as catering, cleaning, portering and security.

-In 2023-24, we saw the following activity:
+In 2023/24, we saw the following activity:

-- 115,414 A&E attendances - 100,613 attendances in Urgent Care Centres on our sites - 160,808 inpatients (adults, including maternity) - 779,908 outpatient attendances (including telephone and video appointments) - 9,921 inpatients (children) - 121,700 operations or procedures as an inpatient - 3,916 babies delivered - 43,840 new referrals in adult community services - 4,100 new referrals in paediatric community services - 1,120 admissions into community units (St Monica's, Nelson's Court, Selby)

-The communities we serve
+115,414 A&E attendances

+attendances in Urgent Care Centres on our sites

+inpatients (adults, including maternity)

+outpatient attendances (including telephone and video appointments)

+inpatients (children)

+operations or procedures as an inpatient

+3,916 babies delivered

+4,100 new referrals in paediatric community services

+new referrals in adult community services

+admissions into community units (St Monica's, Nelson's Court, Selby)

+The Communities We Serve

 The Trust is located in a region of rich and diverse geography, encompassing scenic coastal areas, rural countryside, bustling market towns, and vibrant urban communities.
 This varied landscape, combined with the area's appeal as a tourist destination, presents both challenges and opportunities.
 Serving these dispersed communities requires innovative approaches to healthcare delivery, ensuring accessibility across different locations while meeting the diverse and unique needs of residents and visitors alike.
 This diversity also presents challenges in ensuring equitable access to services, particularly for our ageing and transient populations, and in addressing health inequalities in our more deprived communities.
 A stark example of this disparity is the life expectancy gap, with residents in the most affluent areas living up to 13 years longer than those in the most deprived areas.
+This also gives us challenges around access to services, particularly with ageing and transient populations and challenges in improving health outcomes for our populations in our more deprived communities.